NASA-PDS/nucleus/terraform/README.md

 4. Terraform is installed in local environment (This was tested with Terraform v1.5.7.
 Any higher version should also work)
  - Instructions to install Terraform is available at https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli

+5. Python 3.12 or above is installed in local system.

-5. A VPC and one or more subnets should be available on AWS (obtain the VPC ID and subnet IDs from AWS console or from the AWS system admin team of your AWS account)
+6. A VPC and one or more subnets should be available on AWS (obtain the VPC ID and subnet IDs from AWS console or from the AWS system admin team of your AWS account)

-6. Docker service is installed and running (Instructions to install Docker: https://docs.docker.com/engine/install/)
+7. Docker service is installed and running (Instructions to install Docker: https://docs.docker.com/engine/install/)

-7. PDS Registry (OpenSearch) is accessible from the AWS account which is used to deploy PDS Nucleus)
+8. PDS Registry (OpenSearch) is accessible from the AWS account which is used to deploy PDS Nucleus)

-8. A Cognito User Pool to manage Nucleus users
+9. A Cognito User Pool to manage Nucleus users

-9. A certificate to be used for the ALB Listener facing Airflow UI
+10. A certificate to be used for the ALB Listener facing Airflow UI

 ## Steps to Deploy the PDS Nucleus Baseline System